committed to building an ethical business culture, ensuring we conduct our business with honesty and integrity.

-Corruption costs the global economy over a trillion dollars a year, and is an obstacle to economic growth, social development and democracy.
+Corruption costs the global economy over a trillion dollars a year.
+It is an obstacle to economic growth, social development and democracy.

 The MCI Business Ethics Approach is based on the UN Global Compact framework with guidance from Transparency International’s Guide – Business Principles for Countering Bribery.
-Our framework has six key pillars:
+It consists of six key pillars:

 “As a signatory of the United Nations Global Compact, MCI does not tolerate bribery or corruption.
 We are committed to acting ethically in all aspects of our business, maintaining and improving the highest standards of honesty and integrity.
 It is part of our core values, and we firmly support international and local efforts to eliminate corruption and financial crime.”